David A. Weisiger: Virginia militia officer and commission merchant

-During the Mexican–American War, Weisiger served in the 1st Virginia Volunteers Infantry Regiment as a second lieutenant of Company E from December 3, 1846, to August 1, 1848.
+During the Mexican–American War, Weisinger served in the 1st Virginia Volunteers Infantry Regiment as a second lieutenant of Company E from December 3, 1846, to August 1, 1848.
 After the war, he became a commission merchant at Petersburg, which was growing rapidly as a transportation hub and industrial center.
 By 1849, Weisinger was a leading Freemason, and helped to lay a monument honoring General George Washington in 1850 and was elected the lodge's treasurer in 1858.
 In the 1860 census, he owned 7 enslaved people (45 and 32 year old women and girls aged 14, 9, 8, 5 and an eight year old boy.

 Weisinger served successively as captain, major and colonel of the 39th Virginia Militia Regiment between 1853 and 1860.
 Two Petersburg militia units traveled to Harpers Ferry to keep order during the trial of abolitionist John Brown; Weisinger was officer of the day at Brown's hanging, on December 2, 1859.
 Upon returning to Petersburg, he helped augment its militia forces, and three more units were recruited.